craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Bible 2.md

 ### Southeast
 The southeast is a series of wet and warm areas.
 This makes much of the land swampy and wet.
 Incredibly, this has created an abundance of food and livable area here, as the people who came to live here developed technologies that took great advantage of their surroundings.

-All of what is considered "the southeast" is controlled by members of the [[Democratic Combine of Peoples]].
+All of what is considered "the southeast" is controlled by members of [[The Democratic Combine of Peoples]].
 Each member controls their own territory, and is encouraged to fight with their peers for the power they hold, but when the Combine is under threat, all quarrels are halted for the common good of the Peoples.

 Related articles include: [[The Fiefdoms of the Combine]], [[Swampish]]